Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.claimSpellEffectId`

 This function is used to claim a unique spell effect name and id.
 This is needed before actually creating a new effect by calling `tes3.addMagicEffect()`.
-A claimed effect id can be retrieved as: `tes3.effect.effectName` (just like any regular spell effect).
+A claimed effect id is then available as: `tes3.effect.effectName` (just like any other spell effect).
+For examples of this function in practice see [`tes3.addMagicEffect()`](https://mwse.github.io/MWSE/apis/tes3/#tes3addmagiceffect) example.

 ```lua
 tes3.claimSpellEffectId({ name = ..., id = ... })